-JFC Agri Loan Financing stands as an innovative financial solution tailored specifically for small-scale farmers who serve as suppliers to BPI's esteemed corporate client, Jollibee Foods Corporation.
+The Agri NegosyoKo Loan or our Farmer Financing Program stands as an innovative financial solution tailored specifically for small-scale farmers who have written purchase agreements as suppliers to BPI's esteemed corporate clients, such as Jollibee Foods Corporation, or with identified reputable off-takers.
 This groundbreaking product aims to provide greater access to affordable financing for these farmers, enabling them to thrive in their agricultural endeavors.